andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 * __drive__: includes all files contained in a single shared drive.
 * __allDrives__: includes all files in shared drives that the user is a member of and all files in "My Drive" and "Shared with me."
 Use of the allSharedDrives corpus is discouraged for efficiency reasons.
 Use 'drive' or 'user' for efficiency.

-## Spaces

-The default space 'drive'.
-Use the __--spaces__ option to select a comma-separated list of spaces to query within the corpus.
-Supported values are 'drive', 'appDataFolder' and 'photos'.